pivotal/docs-tap/getting-started.md

 Follow the steps below to debug your cluster:
 1. Set a breakpoint in your code.
-2. Right click on the file `workload.yaml` within the `config` folder, and select `Tanzu: Java Debug Start`.
+2. Right-click the file `workload.yaml` within the `config` folder, and select `Tanzu: Java Debug Start`.
 In a few moments, the workload will be redeployed with debugging enabled.
 3. Return to your browser and navigate to http://localhost:8080.
 This will hit the breakpoint within VSCode.
 You can now step through or play to the end of the debug session using VSCode debugging controls.